Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Windows 10 and Wi-Fi seem to have a dispute of their own.
 Firstly, users reported a bag of issues concerning Wi-Fi after a major update, and now, once the issue is dealt with, some of them can’t force Windows 10 to preserve the network credentials.
-It seems that Windows 10 forgets network credentials every time users reboot the system.
+It seems that Windows keeps forgetting network credentials every time users reboot the system.

 This sounds like a minor annoyance but it’s actually quite hard to address and it requires an in-depth troubleshooting approach.
 Luckily, we found some viable solutions and presented them below.